The Next Big Sporting Powerhouse: Toronto | OZY

 But the Raptors won, just as their city is winning, emerging as a global sports powerhouse that’s challenging the supremacy of cities like London, Sydney and New York.
 Only five years ago, the Canadian data-analysis site The 10 and 3 had ranked Toronto as the second-most miserable city in North America for sports fans, based on the lack of success across major sports.
 Today, Toronto’s teams are racking up league titles and reaching playoffs, drawing global stars and sports and attracting some of the largest audiences in North America.

 The Blue Jays baseball team has played in the American League Championship Series twice in recent years, while Toronto FC won the Major League Soccer Cup in 2017 and was a finalist again in November.
-Toronto’s Canadian football team, the Argonauts, attracts nearly 15,000 people to home games while the city’s Maple Leafs ice hockey team boasts the fourth-highest attendance in the 31-team National Hockey League.
+Toronto’s Canadian football team, the Argonauts, won the CFL championship in 2017 and boasts the oldest name in North American pro sports, while the city’s Maple Leafs ice hockey team enjoys the fourth-highest attendance in the 31-team National Hockey League.
 In 2015, Toronto hosted more than 6,000 athletes competing in 36 events for the Pan-American Games.
 And because the Raptors were competing in them, some of the games of the NBA Finals were held in Toronto — the first time a city outside the U.S. was hosting them.

 There’s a determination and drive to succeed.